Davidhuang616/ai_repair_assistant/README.md

 ## How to run the prototype
 1. Download the html, css, js, images file and put them under the same folder.
-2. Run the html on your browser.
-If everything is correctly setup, you should be able to see the starting page as below
+2. Run the html on your browser, then you will see the starting page.
+3. Put your own Voiceflow project ID in the Javascript file, then you should be able to see the chatbot.

 ![homepage](https://github.com/Davidhuang616/ai_repair_assistant/assets/124699019/96d9f87a-e280-49fa-9f9f-ce26453a12fe)
  <br />